 Welcome!
 My blog offers for practical leadership resources to help you build stronger, more productive, and more resilient teams.

 Leadership is not innate.
-It is a set of skills that, practiced daily, promote cooperative, steady focus on what matters most.
-Good leaders know how to diagnose and tamp down distractions.
-They build a positive team culture where everyone feels respected and has the opportunity to grow.
-In this way, they inspire whole teams to collaborate and pursue even ambitious goals.
+It’s a set of skills that, practiced daily, promote cooperative, steady focus on what matters most.
+Anyone can learn these skills with dedication and practice, even if you don’t hire a coach.
+These skills help good leaders diagnose and tamp down distractions.
+Using tactics that support these skills, they build a positive team culture where everyone feels respected and has the opportunity to grow.
+In this way, this skillset helps leaders inspire whole teams to collaborate and pursue even ambitious goals.

-The articles here explore five core leadership skills that consistently drive results: Trust, Confidence, Empathy, Team Alignment & 1:1s, and Decision Making — plus how to find the right coach and the research behind these skills — what researchers call emotional intelligence.
+The articles here explore five core leadership skills that consistently drive results: Confidence, Empathy, Trust, Team Alignment & 1:1s, and Decision Making — plus how to motivate your team, find the right coach, and the research behind these skills — what researchers call emotional intelligence.

 Browse the articles below to find quick tips, tactical techniques, case studies, and immediate solutions to common leadership challenges.